Five more beaten to death in India lynchings

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-New Delhi: Indian police said Monday they have arrested 23 people after five men were bludgeoned to death by a crazed mob in yet another horrific lynching to rock the country.
+NEW DELHI: Indian police said on Monday they have arrested 23 people after five men were bludgeoned to death by a crazed mob in yet another horrific lynching to rock the country.

 Indian media estimate more than 25 people have been killed in recent months in similar cases sparked by false rumours spread on smartphones of child kidnapping or allegations of thievery or sexual harassment.

-The latest gruesome incident saw eight men set upon in Dhule district, 330 kilometres (205 miles) from India´s financial capital Mumbai in the western state of Maharashtra on Sunday.
+The latest gruesome incident saw eight men set upon in Dhule district, 330 kilometres from India’s financial capital Mumbai in the western state of Maharashtra on Sunday.

 Police said the attack began after locals spotted one of the eight talking to a child after they disembarked from a bus near the village of Rainpada.